IR0NBYTE/IronByte/Writeups/SeeTF (2022)/4mat/Readme.md

 Before we start you need to download the binary : [Binary](./vuln).

-Let's start by running the binary and see what we will got :
+Let's start by running the binary and see what's in there :

 ````console
 ┌──(ironbyte㉿IronByte)-[/mnt/c/Users/IR0NYTE/Desktop/ctf/distrib]